BenevolentAI/ukbiobank-loaders/README.md

 **Returns**:

-- `df` _pandas dataframe_: A long canonical dataframe with patients as the index and all recorded gp information including date in the right format.
+- `df` _pd.DataFrame_ - A long canonical dataframe with patients as the index and all recorded gp information including date in the right format.

 <a id="ukbb_loaders.loaders.load.DataLoader.get_gp_medication_data"></a>